 We have made a significant impact on the availability of natural resources to tackle malaria.

 Our new Artemisia F1 hybrid varieties combine outstanding seed production with high artemisinin content, excellent biomass and rapid establishment in the field.
-High-quality, low-cost Artemisia F1 hybrid seed has benefitted farmers and extractors in developing countries, with seed sales to African growers and extractors sufficient to produce up to 183m ACT treatments to date.
+High-quality, low-cost Artemisia F1 hybrid seed has benefited farmers and extractors in developing countries, with seed sales to African growers and extractors sufficient to produce up to 183m ACT treatments to date.